 Sgroppino - A Refreshing Venetian Treat

-I was first served this drink after dinner with my wife, Julie, and a few friends at a small, family-run restaurant on Campo San Margherita in Venice last year.
+I was first served this drink after dinner with my wife, Julie, and a few friends at a small, family-run restaurant on Campo San Margherita in Venice.
 Dinner was delightful and as we began tucking into our desserts, the waiter - who I believe was the owner - without any prompting, simply announced that he was going to serve us one of Venice’s most famous digestivi.
-After sending his assistant off to fetch the ingredients, he prepared the Sgroppino (pronounced scrop pih no) at our table, whisking the ingredients in a chilled metal bowl until the mixture was light and fluffy as a mousse and then served it immediately to his now-captivated guests.
+After sending his assistant off to fetch the ingredients, he prepared the Sgroppino (pronounced scrop pee' no) at our table, whisking the ingredients in a chilled metal bowl until the mixture was light and fluffy as a mousse and then served it immediately to us, his now-captivated guests.
 It was wonderful and a revelation.
 Equally delightful was that he never charged us for the drink - it was a gift!
 Is that a great country or what?

 Since then, I have prepared it for guests several times after dinners at home or simply served it as a cool, refreshing and restorative drink to friends and family.
 It is a wonderful, refreshing drink that is relatively simple and quick to prepare.